New

 decide working hours for all jobs

-Correct answer: protect people from unfair treatment
+Correct answer: protect people with protected characteristics from discrimination

 set school rules and responsibilities